ahbydah/MultiAgentSystems/README.md

 # MultiAgentSystems
-Simulates a group agents moving to some target formation
+Simulates a group of many agents moving to some target formation